 The market operates on the Western Reserve, Forest St Castlemaine

 Single stall sites have a three-meter frontage and are suitable for a trestle table and shelter.

-Vehicles may NOT stay on site during the market unless by special arrangement.
-The CFM site marshal will direct you to your site.
-If you are selling from a refrigerated van or trailer, please note this on your application form and we will try to accommodate you.
+The CFM market manager will direct you to your site.
+If you are selling from a refrigerated van or trailer, please note this on your application form and we will accommodate your needs.

 The presentation of your site is your responsibility and its appeal will have an impact on your sales.
 When or if you sell out, please do not pack up your stall and leave a hole in the market.
 Write a ‘sold out, see you next time’ or similar note for disappointed customers.